Adding Geometry

 • Tilt Segment (F): rotates the segment along its Z axis;

-• Duplicate (Q): duplicate the segment and start editing it;
+• Duplicate (Q): duplicates the segment and start editing it;

 Convert to Mesh Cable

-1. Select one mesh and one or several curves;
+1. Select one mesh and one or more curves;

-2. Run the function and adjust relative (D) or constant (E) offset if needed;
+2. Run the function and adjust the relative (D) or constant (E) offset if needed;

 Additionally: